elanetto/frontend-notes/README.md

   }
 ]
 ```
-PS: 'image' here refers to the image saved to the note.
+PS: 'image' here refers to the image saved to represent the note in the note card.
 Name and avatar refers to the user who made the note.

 ### Get a Note by ID
 - Endpoint: /notes/:id